Back-Up & Sync a USB Device to Google Drive on Mac in 2025

 Additionally, when this notification appears near the Drive icon, it will disappear within a few seconds.
 So if you’ve missed selecting an option, you can get back to it by clicking the Drive icon and selecting the Notifications tab.

 You can select the ‘Add device’ option to back up and sync the content to your USB drive.
 It will add this USB device to Google Drive, back it up, and sync.
-If you don’t want to add this USB device to Google Drive, you can select the ‘Not now’ option.
-It will add this device to the ignored USB devices list in Google Drive preferences.
+If you would rather not add this USB device to Google Drive, you can select the ‘Not now’ option.
+It will add this device to the ignored USB devices list in Google Drive’s preferences.

 Remove a Device from Ignored USB Devices List